SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/README.md

 ![Screenshot from 2023-08-09 12-41-13](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/648dc393-2030-4945-bfcd-82db6cbe692a)

-* By the above step we have obtain main verilog code and testbench code of good_mux.v and tb_good_mux.v file
+* By the above step we have obtained the main verilog code and testbench code of good_mux.v and tb_good_mux.v file
-* And it can be observe as below:
+* And it can be observed as below:

   ![Screenshot from 2023-08-12 17-42-08](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/deacf04d-4c43-4282-a51a-cd9553721293)